civilservicelgbt/civilservicelgbt.github.io/_news/2025-03-05-pride-2025-applications-open.md

 ---
 # Registrations Are Open

 R﻿egistrations for our pride offering for Pride 2025 are open!
 With LGBT+ History Month over our attention turns to Pride.
 We are parading and attending more locations that in previous years, we do hope that you support us at Pride 2025.
+For details of the offering please check out the page - [Pride 2025](https://www.civilservice.lgbt/pride-2025/).

 P﻿lease spread the word and make this year more successful than ever.
 Parading as one Civil Service is amazing, creating unity, a sense of belonging and security for our groups is brilliant and we look forward to seeing you at a parade, or parades, this year.